latiif/HotCorn/README.md

 * `E` Episode: Prints the number of the episode.
 * `S` Season: Prints the season of the episode.
 * `A` All: Prints all the information.
+* `c` Print CSV: Prints the information in form of CSV file for easier manipulation

 *Unix epoch*
 This argument represents the timestamp at which the latest check for updates was performed.